Sense of Here

 A year in the field, with research and enquiry

-Through 2019 our 'field work' in the Lake District imagines the national park as a clock face.
-Each hour becomes a focus for a month, and in each 30-degree section we will be walking and talking to people who know the area well.
+Through 2019 our 'field work' in the Lake District imagined the national park as a clock face.
+Each hour became a focus for a month, and in each 30-degree section we spent time walking and talking to people who know the area well.

 A collection of voices

 Our Data of the Heart map is open to anyone to contribute to.
 You can head over to the map here to add your thoughts about the value of green and open spaces where you live, and your hopes and concerns for the future, and any reflections on the Lake District National Park if you have a connection to it.
-Click on the blue dots to read some of the responses already shared, or visit this blog for more.
+Click on the blue dots to read some of the responses already shared - more than 200 people have contributed - or visit this blog for more.